msys2/msys2.github.io/web/docs/updating.md

 # Updating MSYS2

 After you have installed MSYS2 via the installer or other means, you need to continue updating it with the built-in `pacman` tool.
 MSYS2 is a [rolling release](https://en.wikipedia.org/wiki/Rolling_release) distribution and only supports full system upgrades, which means there are frequent minor and major updates to various packages and you can only update all packages at once.

-To update all packages you should run the following command:
+To update all packages run the following command:

 ```console
 $ pacman -Suy